resbaz/nectar-cloud-lessons/Lessons/Lesson_V/Lesson_V.md

 ## X11

-To be able to do this magic Anna needs to install some software on her local machine.

-She is running osx.

-Go to https://support.apple.com/downloads/X11_for_Mac_OS_X_1_0 and select the **X11 for Mac OS X 1.0** package.

-Download and install the package.
+As part of the prerequisites, you were supposed to have installed X11 or Cygwin with X11 on your machine.

+Hold up a Green card if you've managed to do this.
+And a Red card if you are going to be playing catchup!

-Once that's installed, she will need to connect to the server once again via ssh.
+Now Anna will need to connect to the server once again via ssh.

 This time however, she's going to add -Y to the `ssh` command.